 The NES-LTER Schoolyard program engages Middle (MS) and High School (HS) teachers and students with our research and data, linking ecosystem questions to the core curriculum and science practices in the classroom.
-Led by education specialist, Annette Brickley, the Schoolyard focuses on curricula supporting introductory to advanced data analysis.
-In school year 2017-2018 we offered a Professional Development webinar series to introduce the science and the scientists of the NES-LTER to participating MS and HS teachers from MA and RI.
-The series used readings from the popular Rachel Carson book "The Sea Around Us" to engage discussion of processes in the ocean.
+Led by education specialist, Annette Brickley, the Schoolyard focuses on curricula supporting student data literacy-- analyzing and interpreting data, from beginner to advanced.

 Undergraduate and Graduate Students

 Undergraduate and graduate students involved in NES-LTER research gain valuable training not only in field, lab, analytical, and data management skills, but also in collaborating in a multi-investigator/multi-disciplinary project.

 For undergraduates, we offer summer Research Experiences for Undergraduates (REUs) at WHOI, with additional opportunities through the University of Rhode Island (URI) and Wellesley College.
 NES has also hosted a fellow for the Environmental Data Initiative (EDI) Summer Fellowship Program.
 To build data skills, NES joined the Project EDDIE Module Development Workshop to promote the use of large long-term and high-frequency datasets by undergraduate students.
 To learn more, see our videos highlighting NES-LTER undergraduate research.
 NES enthusiastically embraces the participation of undergraduates from traditionally underrepresented students in the marine sciences through additional programs as part of our JEDI efforts.